Advertisements

 Level 2 Partnership or Company projects

 The maximum loan amount for business plans is N25.0 million with a term of five years.
-The current interest rate is 5% per annum but it is expected to increase to 9% by the 1st of March 2022.
-Furthermore the loan comes with an maximum of 12 months interest and principal moratorium.
+The current interest rate is 5% annually but is expected to increase to 9% by March 1st, 2022.
+Furthermore, the loan has a maximum of 12 months of interest and a principal moratorium.

 Documentation Collateral Requirements

-The partnership or company must be registered as a company through the Corporate Affairs Commission (CAC) and authentic certified duplicates (CTC) of the relevant forms that are submitted.
+The partnership or company must be registered as a company through the Corporate Affairs Commission (CAC) and authentic certified duplicates (CTC) of the submitted relevant forms.

-Every partner or company is required to provide:
+Every partner or company is required to provide the following:

 • Bank Verification Number (BVN)